menu icon

 Step 1: Melt the chocolate in the microwave in 30 second increments or on the stove over medium-low heat stirring frequently.

-A red silicone half-sphere mold lined with a layer of chocolate.
+A red silicone mold with 6 half spheres lined with chocolate.

 A hand peeling a hot chocolate bomb shell out of a red silicone mold.

-A hand pouring a spoon of espresso powder into a chocolate half-sphere shell.
+A hand holding a measuring spoon that just poured espresso powder into the open hot chocolate bomb.

 Recipe FAQs